LabeliaLabs/distributed-learning-contributivity/README.md

    ![Example graphs](./img/results_graphs_example.png)

 #### Using the library

 **TODO**

 ### Ongoing work and improvement plan

 The current work focuses on the following 4 priorities:

 1. Improve the **[multi-partner learning approaches](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/4)**
 1. Continue developing new **[contributivity measurement methods](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/3)**
-1. Perform **[experiments](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/1)** and gain experience about best-suited contributivity measurement methods in different situations
+1. Perform **[experiments](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/1)** and gain experience about best-suited multi-partner learning approaches and contributivity measurement methods in different situations
 1. Make the library **[agnostic/compatible with other datasets and model architectures](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/2)**

-There is also a transverse, continuous improvement effort on **[code quality, readibility, optimization](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/5)**.
+There is also a transverse, continuous improvement effort on **[code quality, readability, optimization](https://github.com/SubstraFoundation/distributed-learning-contributivity/projects/5)**.

 This work is collaborative, enthusiasts are welcome to comment open issues and PRs or open new ones.